Frequently Asked Questions

 Who can help us apply for financial aid and assess different payment options?

 Each student is assigned a financial aid counselor to help them navigate the often overwhelming process of paying for college.
-To find a list of counselors, go to http://www.usu.edu/finaid/about/.
-Helpful checklists and other information can be found at http://www.usu.edu/finaid/.
+To find a list of counselors, helpful checklists, and other information go to usu.edu/financialaid.

 What degrees are offered at Utah State University?

-A list of degrees can be found at http://www.usu.edu/degrees/.
+A list of degrees can be found at www.usu.edu/degrees.
 Keep in mind that some majors are listed as emphasis areas within degree programs.
 For example, Exercise Science is an emphasis area within the Human Movement Science degree.
-If you are not sure if a certain degree is offered at Utah State University, call the New Student Orientation office at (435) 797-0283.
+If you are not sure if a certain degree is offered at Utah State University, call the Student Orientation & Transition Services (SOTS) office at (435) 797-0283.

-My student wants to major in something within the medical field.
+My student wants to major within the medical field.
 What options are available?

 USU offers degrees to prepare students for a variety of health professions.
-A list of medical fields and corresponding majors can be found at http://www.usu.edu/medical.
+See a list of medical fields and corresponding majors.

 How does my student find his or her academic advisor?